 - Weigh your scrap gold: The weight of your items is a major factor of their value.
 Weigh your scrap gold to get the weight in grams.
 Look up the current market price for a gram of gold and multiply it by the weight of your items in grams.
 Next, divide the total weight of your items by the purity percentage based on its karat, and this will give you an accurate estimate of the value of your items.

 - Clean your jewelry: Before you bring your jewelry to a gold buyer for an appraisal, make sure you clean it thoroughly.
 Your scrap jewelry that hasn’t been touched in years could benefit from a good cleaning to help improve its appearance.
 Clean your jewelry using warm water and dish soap, and scrub it gently using a toothbrush.
-If you are planning on selling your items as jewelry instead of scrap, you should consider having it repaired.

 Bring Your Scrap Jewelry to a Trusted Jewelry Buyer

-When you have a good idea of what your scrap gold is worth and have it prepared for sale, you can take it to a trusted gold buyer to get a fair appraisal.
-At PGS Gold & Coin, we have built a reputation as the most trusted gold jewelry buyer in the Chicago area because we always offer better appraisals than other jewelry buyers.
+When you have a good idea of what your scrap gold is worth and have prepared it for sale, you can take it to a trusted gold buyer to get a fair appraisal.
+At PGS Gold & Coin, we have built a reputation as the most trusted gold jewelry buyer in the Chicago area because we routinely offer better appraisals than other jewelry buyers.
 Our professionals will weigh and evaluate your scrap gold jewelry and offer you a fair price on the spot, so you can leave with cash in hand.
 Bringing your scrap gold to our professionals is the best way to ensure that you get the most for your items.

 You can bring your scrap gold jewelry into one of our PGS Gold & Coin stores in Wheaton, Palatine, or Schaumburg, IL.